September 3rd, 2019 Last Updated on: August 9th, 2021

 Of course, the modern world affects the practice of people's spirituality, the ceremonies they still perform, and the day-to-day activities that permeate their lives as much as saying Grace before dinner may for a Christian family.
 In fact, many Native Americans have converted to other faiths over the generations, many incorporate traditional ceremonies and practices into modern religion.

-Now more than ever before in the modern age, Native American people are reinvigorating beliefs that have permeated their diverse cultures for centuries.[i]
+Now more than ever before in the modern age, Native Americans are reinvigorating beliefs that have permeated their diverse cultures for centuries, according to Britannica.

 Efforts to pass down the old ways to new generations are constantly underway.
 This is primarily done through the oral tradition and by inviting tribal members to participate in various ceremonies and gatherings.